zukulent0/Swap-League/rules.md

 - One set is a one-on-one match that ends when one player reaches fifteen (15) wins.
 In other words, the first player to earn 15 stars in a one-on-one match is the winner of the set.
 - League matchups will be determined when the league begins on March 8, 2019 and will be publicly available.
 It is your responsibility to find out who your next opponent is and schedule a match with them.
 - This means that each person's weekly matchup for Weeks 1-4 will be on display and it is up to the players to contact their opponent to schedule a good time to match
-- If the D league contains more than ten (10) players, scheduling will change, as each round must conclude before the next round can begin in a Swiss tournament format.
 - Please post to the #tourneys channel on the Hard Drop Discord Server or message me when you and your opponent have agreed upon a time to begin your set.
 My contact information and a link to the Hard Drop Discord Server can be found at the top of this page.
 - Since this league is an international one, we do not have a default match time because it may not be ideal for all players
 - **If you do not set up a time to play your opponent, you will forfeit that match!
 If you do not schedule your match a second time then you will be disqualified from the league!**